Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Barry Commodore in Fort Médine.

 Elisabeth Marie, on a voyage from St. John's for Glasgow with 700 tons of scrap metal and manganese, was lost on Febr.
-14 - not sure what happened to her.
+14 - A. Hague says she was sunk by aircraft, having become a straggler from the convoy.
 She had a complement of 25, 1 of whom died.

 Belcrest became a straggler and was sunk on Febr.
 14 by the Italian submarine Michele Bianchi.
 All 36 on board perished.
 Ref. external link below.